chechodan/olapic/README.md

 The silex web framework was used for this project.
 It was organised in such a way that use the controller provider, to handle the request with the 'media' route.
 This controller is located in the file 'app/Olapic/Controller/MediaControllerProvider.php'.
 The reason for this controller is to keep the code clean and with a structure that will allow us to extend and scale the project.
 For more information you can access the official website <http://silex.sensiolabs.org/>.

+## PHP Instagram API

+This is a PHP 5.3+ API wrapper for the Instagram API.
+This api was used to implement the concrete strategy of the 'SocialMedia' module for Instagram.
+The choice of this API is that it has functions to discover the location of media.

+For more information, goto <https://github.com/galen/PHP-Instagram-API>

 ## SocialMedia

 'SocialMedia' is a module created with the [Strategy pattern](http://en.wikipedia.org/wiki/Strategy_pattern), to allow different implementations according to the social network, to obtain the location of a photo or video.